thzero/library_server/README.md

 #### Mongo

-Mongo is required as the server side data source.
+Mongo is the only currently supposed option as the server side data source.

 * Install the MongoDb (either locally or in the cloud) server
   * Recommendation is MongoDb Atlas (https://www.mongodb.com/cloud/atlas) for development/sandbox